Chart Color Schemes

 Enfield - Blair Athol is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Enfield-Blair Athol has a high level of cultural diversity, with 45.7% of its population born overseas and 49.2% speaking a language other than English at home.
-Christianity is the predominant religion in Enfield-Blair Athol, comprising 34.3% of its population.
-Islam is notably overrepresented compared to the Greater Adelaide average, making up 15.8% of the population.
+Enfield-Blair Athol has a high cultural diversity, with 45.7% of its population born overseas and 49.2% speaking a language other than English at home.
+Christianity is the main religion in Enfield-Blair Athol, comprising 34.3% of people.
+Islam is overrepresented, making up 15.8%, compared to Greater Adelaide's average of 3.0%.

 Frequently Asked Questions - Diversity